 Between elections, you can check to see if you are on registered or whether your information is accurate by contacting Elections Nova Scotia at 1-800-565-1504 or TTY 1-866-774-7074.
 You will be asked to provide personal information, such as your date of birth, in order for Elections Nova Scotia to determine whether you are the elector wishing to check his/her information.
 For privacy reasons you can only check your own information.

-During an election, you can see if you are registered or whether your information is accurate by contacting your local Returning Officer.
-You will be asked to provide personal information, such as your date of birth, so the Returning Officer can determine whether you are the elector wishing to check his/her information.
+During an election, you can see if you are registered or whether your information is accurate by contacting your local returning office.
+You will be asked to provide personal information, such as your date of birth, to determine whether you are the elector wishing to check his/her information.
 Elections Nova Scotia also has a line for those who are deaf or hard of hearing TTY 1-866-774-7074.

-If your name isn't on the Voters' List you are still eligible to vote.
+If your name isn't on the voters' list you are still eligible to vote.
 Simply come to the poll or returning office on election day, or any early voting opportunity, with ID that displays your name, and address.
 Acceptable identification includes an original piece of ID showing the voter's name and physical address (rather than a post office box number).
 (See list of acceptable identification).

 If you do not have such identification, or that identification does not adequately reflect your residence, you must sign a declaration attesting to your identity and residence.